MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-release-notes.md

 * Depends on Unity's 1.2.3 OpenXR plugin.
 * Updated Holographic Remoting runtime to 2.6.0
 * Removed the "Holographic Remoting for Play Mode" feature group from Unity settings UX and kept the feature independent.
-* Fixed a bug where build process cannot find the app.cpp when building a XAML type unity project.
+* Fixed a bug where build process cannot find the app.cpp when building a XAML-type Unity project.

 ## 1.0.0 - 2021-06-18

-* Fixed a bug where a the XRAnchorSubsystem was always started on app start regardless ARAnchorManager's present.
+* Fixed a bug where the XRAnchorSubsystem was always started on app start regardless ARAnchorManager's present.
 * Fixed a bug where the reprojection mode didn't work properly.

 ## 1.0.0-preview.2 - 2021-06-14